General Post-Operation Surgical Instructions

 Constipation

-If a narcotic (Tylenol with codeine/Tylenol #3, oxycocet, Percocet, Tramacet, Tramadol) was prescribed for pain control, please note that it can cause constipation.
-You should start a bowel regimen (Colace, senekot, restoralax) to ensure regular bowel activity.
+If you were prescribed a narcotic for pain control, such as Tylenol with codeine/Tylenol #3, oxycocet, Percocet, Tramacet, or Tramadol, be aware that it may lead to constipation.
+Initiate a bowel regimen (Colace, senekot, restoralax) to promote regular bowel activity.

 Dry Socket